Rule 10. Arraignment.

 (c) Any defect or irregularity in or want or absence of any proceeding provided for by statute or these rules prior to arraignment shall be specifically and expressly objected to before a plea of guilty is entered or the same is waived.

-(d) If a defendant has been released on bail, or on his own recognizance, prior to arraignment and thereafter fails to appear for arraignment or trial when required to do so, a warrant of arrest may issue and bail may be forfeited.
+(d) If a defendant has been released pretrial, prior to arraignment and thereafter fails to appear for arraignment or trial when required to do so, a warrant of arrest may issue and any monetary bail may be forfeited.